 For all their clichés and stereotypes, the most fascinating aspect of both films is their depiction of an Asia very different to that which emerged from the economic boom of the eighties.
 It’s something, both the directors had to go to great lengths to do.

-Director John Duigan shot Far East in the then British colony of Macao.
+Director John Duigan shot Far East in the then Portuguese colony of Macao.
 Why is not clear given that throughout the seventies and much of the eighties, the Philippines was the place of choice for every American B movie hack (or visionary, take your pick) wanting to make a movie.
 As ham fisted as it is, perhaps the movie’s anti-dictatorship themes were deemed unsuitable by the local authorities to allow the film to be made in country.

 With its poverty and decaying, poorly lit streetscapes, Saint Jack depicts a Singapore almost totally unrecognisable from the tightly controlled air-conditioned island state of today.

 Bogdanovich filmed Saint Jack on location using a fake synopsis in an effort to placate the local authorities.
 The Singaporean government was incensed when it discovered the deception and banned movie until as late as 2006.

 A version of this article originally appeared in Crime Factory, issue 6.